 - Using public funds to build new hangars for corporate jets, despite these hangars already being constructed today by private businesses catering to these jets.

 A Fait Accompli?

 The master plan’s list of suggested construction projects doesn’t make sense unless the real plan is to increase profits at the airport in conjunction with privatization.
 While the plan’s traffic forecast is fatally flawed, an honest plan based on this forecast would suggest reducing or making no changes to facilities for a shrinking number of private flights.
-But the plan does no such thing; instead, it recommends $153 million in spending to expand facilities for more profitable corporate jets, while eliminating facilities for small airplanes that are affordable for ordinary residents and provide training for aspiring pilots in our community.
+But the plan does no such thing; instead, it recommends $153 million in spending to expand facilities for more profitable corporate jets while eliminating facilities for small airplanes.

 The timing of the plan’s release further supports this narrative.
 The contents of the plan suggest that it was actually completed in 2014 or 2015: no data after 2013 is used in preparing its forecasts, and descriptions of the airport do not include upgrades made in 2014 and 2015.
 Indeed, in their 2012 bid, the consultants expected that the plan would be completed within 14 months.
 Why, then, was the plan hidden from the public and not submitted to the FAA until after the first round of talks to privatize the airport in 2016?
 Why was the consultant allowed to miss the December 31, 2016 deadline without penalty?

 There is a false dichotomy between the airport master plan and privatization.
 It is obvious that the bidders are hoping to profit from the airport master plan, and will pressure the county to implement it.